danskernesdigitalebibliotek/folkebibliotekernes_cms_manual/_konfiguration/udseende.md

 Klik på Udseende i toppen af siden.

-Klik på Indstillinger for Novel temaet
+Klik på Indstillinger for Novel temaet.

 Afmarkér knappen "Use the favicon supplied by the theme"